mramshaw/OAuth2.0/README.md

 ## To Do

+- [x] Add Table of Contents
+- [x] Add notes on Identity Providers
-- [ ] Implement GitHub as an identity provider.
+- [ ] Implement GitHub as an identity provider
-- [ ] Implement BitBucket as an identity provider.
+- [ ] Implement BitBucket as an identity provider
-- [x] Add `bandit` checks for insecure coding practices.
+- [x] Add `bandit` checks for insecure coding practices
 - [x] Revert `bandit` as a project dependency as it is itself insecure
-- [ ] Refactor code to more easily accomodate different identity providers.
+- [ ] Refactor code to more easily accomodate different identity providers
-- [x] Refactor dependencies into a `requirements.txt` file.
+- [x] Refactor dependencies into a `requirements.txt` file
+- [ ] Dockerize everything to avoid local dependencies
-- [ ] Verify code with Python 3 and `pip3`.
+- [ ] Verify code with Python 3 and `pip3`
+- [ ] Verify code with latest components

 ## Credits